Fogapod/sayit/README.md

             ),
         }),

-        // replace intensity 1 entirely. in this case with nothing. remove all rules on intensity 2+
+        // Replace intensity 1 entirely.
+In this case with nothing
         2: Replace({}),
     },
 )